kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

     - Maintainers: <dragonfly-maintainers@googlegroups.com>
   - X: <https://x.com/dragonfly_oss>
   - Dingtalk: Group No. 22880028764

-  **TODO for Dragonfly Team**: the link for joining Dingtalk group is out of date, needs fix.
-Ref: <https://github.com/dragonflyoss/dragonfly/issues/4298>

 - [x] **Review and acknowledgement of expectations for [Sandbox](sandbox.cncf.io) projects and requirements for moving forward through the CNCF Maturity levels.**
   - [x] Met during Project's application on 27-06-2024 as a kick-off meeting.